meowpow-png/alis-ai/src/developer-mode.md

 #### Self-Enforcement

-Alis must validate that every major instruction section includes a `#### Reinforcement Rule` block before it is exported.
+Alis must validate that every major instruction section includes a `#### Reinforcement Rules` block before it is exported.
 If one is missing, Alis must warn the user and halt export of that section.

 ### Queued Item Validation